INL/BlackLab/doc/technical/design/plan-parallel.md

 ### Annotated fields

-Three options:
+There seem to be three obvious options, of which option 2 seems like the most viable at the moment:

-1. everything in one annotated field, e.g. NL annotations and DE annotations, with aligment relations between the two versions.
-Easy to do, but that would mean a single annotated field would have two very different tokenizations (i.e. the third word in NL need not correspond to the third word in JP at all).
+1. everything in one annotated field, e.g. Dutch annotations and German annotations, with aligment relations between the two versions.
+Easy to do, but that would mean a single annotated field would have two very different tokenizations (i.e. the 3rd word in Dutch need not correspond to the 3rd word in German at all).
 Throughout BlackLab, it is generally assumed that an annotated field has a single tokenization, so annotations are all automatically aligned.
-2. one annotated field per version, so e.g. one `contents^NL` field and one `contents^DE` field.
+2. one annotated field per version, so e.g. one field for Dutch and one for German.
 Alignment relations between the two versions.
 Seems better to keep the two tokenizations in separate fields.
-3. one document per language.
+3. one Lucene document per version of an input document.
 This seems more difficult to implement because we would have to combine hits from different documents to resolve a single query.

-Option 2 seems the most viable, so that's what we're going with for the moment.
+If option 2 doesn't work out, we may try one of the others.

+### Field naming convention

+In order for BlackLab to smoothly work with alignment between different fields representing versions of the same document, we should adopt a naming convention for these fields.
+This convention should respect the existing restrictions on field names in BlackLab.

+Each field should have the same prefix name (e.g. `contents`), then a special separator (we'll use two dots `..`), then the version code (e.g. language).
+So the Dutch version of the contents field would be `contents..nl`, and the German version `contents..de`.

+Users should not use the double dot notation in their non-parallel corpora to avoid confusion.

 ### Alignment relations: index once or twice?

-Is it enough to have the relations only go from e.g. `contents^NL` to `contents^DE`, or do we need to index them both ways?
+Is it enough to have the relations only go from e.g. the `nl` field to the `de` field, or do we need to index them both ways?
 The latter seems redundant.

 On the other hand, the user may want to search both ways, and regular relations search only works in the direction it was indexed.
 Maybe we could introduce two-way relations, so that queries that go in the other direction can be resolved using the single indexed relation.
-So e.g. if the relations are indexed in the `NL` field, and the query asks for the Dutch translation of a German word, BlackLab should know to use the two-way relations in the `NL` field "in reverse" to answer this question.
+So e.g. if the relations are indexed in the `nl` field, and the query asks for the Dutch translation of a German word, BlackLab should know to use the two-way relations in the `nl` field "in reverse" to answer this question.

 We should try to make this a general mechanism, not a hack just for parallel corpora.